For whatever reason, I seem to be looking upwards a lot lately.

 First part of the adventure?
 Cruising on the relatively new Bagamoyo-Msata road (where this picture was taken) to avoid the hustle and bustle of leaving Dar es Salaam in the direction of Chalinze.
 Great road to road trip on.

-No. 14: The View of Kigali, Rwanda from the Rooftop of the Ubumwe Grande Hotel
+No. 14: Kigali Hotels – The View of Kigali from the Rooftop of the Ubumwe Grande Hotel

 No. 13: Chilling on Mbudya Island, Tanzania

-No. 12: Duck à L’orange, 7 Hills Revolving Restaurant, Kampala, Uganda
+No. 12: Duck à L’orange, 7 Hills Revolving Restaurant, Golf Course Hotel, Kampala

 No. 11: Lake Victoria, Entebbe Sailing Club, Entebbe, Uganda